 - On my lips, I wore the Laneige Two Tone Lip Bar (#5).
 The gradient lip trend is so popular in Korea and I tried it for the first time a few days ago, and I’m now obsessed!

 A M E R I C A N M A K E U P L O O K

-- N.Y.C.
-Smooth Skin Bronzing Face Powder (Sunny) to sculpt my face — I apply it onto my cheekbones, forehead, sides of my nose, and my jawline for more definition and a slimmer effect.
+- Since I have a very round face, contouring is a must in my makeup routine; I love to use the N.Y.C.
+Smooth Skin Bronzing Face Powder (Sunny) to sculpt my face.
+I applied it onto my cheekbones, forehead, sides of my nose, and my jawline for more definition and a slimmer effect.

 What about you?
 Do you like the Korean style or the American style?
 Let me know down below!